feathersjs/feathers/.github/contributing.md

 ### Documentation

-Feathers documentation is contained in Markdown files in the [docs folder](https://github.com/feathersjs/feathers) of the mainr repository.
+Feathers documentation is contained in Markdown files in the [docs folder](https://github.com/feathersjs/feathers) of the main repository.
 To change the documentation submit a pull request to that repo, referencing any other PR if applicable, and the docs will be updated as soon as it is merged.

 ## Community Contributions